-All international students planning to begin a career program at Red River College should complete this course before arriving on campus.
+All international students planning to begin a career program at Red River College should complete this orientation before arriving on campus.

-To successfully complete this Cultural Awareness Course, you will need:
+To successfully complete this Cultural Orientation, you will need:

 - Access to a computer connected to high-speed internet (to watch videos online)